robertoceschi/reservations-tool/README.md

 ##Reservations-Tool 1.0:

-A simple PHP / MySQL based Booking-System with a user administration.
+A simple PHP / MySQL based Booking-System with user administration.

 Perfect for Tennis-Club's with admins/members and Tennis-Courts.